Digital printing – digital hub of Staffel Medien AG

 • High quality: Consistent print and color quality are guaranteed and are checked daily and adjusted if necessary.

-• Cost-effective: Digital printing is particularly cost-effective for small production quantities or individualized products.
+offers an optimal price-performance ratio, especially for small production quantities or individualized products.

 We took our first steps with high-performance digital printing, and our starting signal for a future-oriented production method, back in 1994 when we decided on the first DocuTech series – 135 A4 pages printed in black and white in one minute!